 While the firm's default experience is incorporated into the determination of PD, its internal credit rating grades each have external public rating agency equivalents.
-The scale that the firm employs for internal credit ratings corresponds to those used by the major rating agencies and its internal credit ratings, while arrived at independently of public rating grade that are consistent with the definitions used by the major rating agencies for their equivalent credit rating grades.
+The scale that the firm employs for internal credit ratings corresponds to those used by the major rating agencies and its internal credit ratings, while arrived at independently of public ratings, are assigned using definitions of each internal credit rating grade that are consistent with the definitions used by the major rating agencies for their equivalent credit rating grades.
 As a result, the firm is able to map default data published by the major rating agencies for obligors with public ratings to counterparties with equivalent internal credit ratings for use in quantification and validation of risk parameters.